-Outcome/Output Result Statement/Sector objective Indicator Indicator description /rationale אינ איג (Fundraising) (Fundraising) Output-CSFU01 Enhance the support for the R4V response plan (RMRP) in an inter-agency and inter-sectoral manner # of inter-agency resource mobilization activities This includes activities conducted by two or more R4V response actors in a coordinated manner, that aim to mobilize donors (public and/or private sector) to enhance the funding levels of the RMRP.
-This can include donor briefings, donor missions, joint inter-agency and/or intersectoral presentations, etc. Other کود باد Common Services (االا) (IM) Output-CSIM01 Provide effective information management services to support needs and response analysis and monitoring, and the identification of gaps and access constraints (relates to SO1, SO2, SO3). # of coordinated, including inter-sectoral / interagency, assessments conducted This may include any type of quantitative of qualitative assessments that will be used by IM as data sources to the execution of their work Other Output-CSIM02 Provide effective information management services to support needs and response analysis and monitoring, and the identification of gaps and access constraints (relates to SO1, SO2, SO3). # of common information management products This may include dashboards, maps, graphs, etc. produced.
-Other Output-CSIM03 Provide effective information management services to support needs and response analysis and monitoring, and the identification of gaps and access constraints (relates to SO1, SO2, SO3). # of actors reporting under the RMRP monitoring framework Using 5Ws tool, IM at national, subregional and regional level, report on a monthly basis the number of actors reporting their RMRP activities.
+Outcome/Output Result Statement/Sector objective Indicator Indicator description /rationale メピ オペ Common Services s (Fundraising) Output-CSFU01 Enhance the support for the R4V response plan (RMRP) in an inter-agency and inter-sectoral manner # of inter-agency resource mobilization activities This includes activities conducted by two or more R4V response actors in a coordinated manner, that aim to mobilize donors (public and/or private sector) to enhance the funding levels of the RMRP.
+This can include donor briefings, donor missions, joint inter-agency and/or inter-sectoral presentations, etc. Other Common Services s (IM) Output-CSIM01 Provide effective information management services to support needs and response analysis and monitoring, and the identification of gaps and access constraints (relates to SO1, SO2, SO3). # of coordinated, including inter-sectoral / inter- agency, assessments conducted This may include any type of quantitative of qualitative assessments that will be used by IM as data sources to the execution of their work Other Output-CSIM02 Provide effective information management services to support needs and response analysis and monitoring, and the identification of gaps and access constraints (relates to S01, S02, S03). # of common information management products This may include dashboards, maps, graphs, etc. produced.
+Other Output-CSIM03 Provide effective information management services to support needs and response analysis and monitoring, and the identification of gaps and access constraints (relates to S01, S02, S03). # of actors reporting under the RMRP monitoring framework Using 5Ws tool, IM at national, subregional and regional level, report on a monthly basis the number of actors reporting their RMRP activities.
 Other Output-CSRE01 Provide effective reporting services at the national and regional levels (relates to SO1, SO2, SO3). # of reports produced on the R4V response This includes products developed by the relevant sectors or inter-agency coordination groups, at the regional and national levels, such as SitReps, Updates, inter-sectoral guidance materials.
-Other ンピ カート Common Services کرد کاگر Common Services (Transversal [CwC, PSEA, AAP]) Outcome-CSTR01 Promote an inclusive response based on humanitarian principles, incorporating crosscutting issues such as the communication with communities, centrality of protection, environment, gender and age, disability inclusion, prevention of sexual exploitation and abuse, and accountability to affected populations. % of the affected populations that perceives the collective response implemented by R4V partners as safe, relevant, and accessible.
-Output-CSTR01 Promote an inclusive response based on humanitarian principles, incorporating crosscutting issues such as the communication with communities, centrality of protection, environment, gender and age, disability inclusion, prevention of sexual exploitation and abuse, and accountability to affected populations. # of complaint and feedback mechanisms available to affected population (CwC, PSEA, AAP) This indicator measures the two-way communication mechanisms that are established to collect feedback and complaints to adapt the response to new needs and trends identified, or to allow the safe handling of serious complaints.
+Other >↓ ✓ Common Services s (Transversal [CwC, PSEA, AAP]) Outcome-CSTR01 Promote an inclusive response based on humanitarian principles, incorporating cross- cutting issues such as the communication with communities, centrality of protection, environment, gender and age, disability inclusion, prevention of sexual exploitation and abuse, and accountability to affected populations. % of the affected populations that perceives the collective response implemented by R4V partners as safe, relevant, and accessible.
+Output-CSTR01 Promote an inclusive response based on humanitarian principles, incorporating cross- cutting issues such as the communication with communities, centrality of protection, environment, gender and age, disability inclusion, prevention of sexual exploitation and abuse, and accountability to affected populations. # of complaint and feedback mechanisms available to affected population (CwC, PSEA, AAP) This indicator measures the two-way communication mechanisms that are established to collect feedback and complaints to adapt the response to new needs and trends identified, or to allow the safe handling of serious complaints.
 It includes mechanisms created to collect SEA and other complaints about staff misconduct.
 Other